justinmchase/patch-maker/README.md

 ## Examples

-Build a Parser (with the help of the 'accurize' module):
+Build a Parser (with the help of the 'accurized' module):

 ```coffee
 { field } = require 'accurize'